-- Safeguarding Policy and Procedures

-- Health and Safety Policy

-- Physical Restraint and Positive Handling Policy

-- Online Safety Policy
+Safeguarding Policy and Procedures Health and Safety Policy Physical Restraint and Positive Handling Policy Online Safety Policy Anti-Bullying Policy Staff Code of Conduct SEND Policy

-- Anti-Bullying Policy

-- Staff Code of Conduct

-- SEND Policy

-- Equal Opportunities Policy
+Equal Opportunities Policy

-- DfE Guidelines on Exclusion from School
+DfE Guidelines on Exclusion from School

 Incidents relating to behaviour are recorded on CPOMS.
-The Head teacher updates the governors regularly on issues relating to behaviour such as exclusion, discriminatory behaviours, etc. This enables the school to keep a track on individual children and the strategies that have been put in place.
-The SENDco may also access this information to support IEP and Behaviour Reviews.
+The Head teacher updates the governors regularly on issues relating to behaviour such as exclusion, discrimatory behaviours, etc. This enables the school to keep a track on individual children and the strategies that have been put in place.
+The SENDco may also access this information.